What is a Leadership System: Definition?

 This definition builds on the classic definition provided by Donella Meadows, (Thinking in Systems, a Premier), David Peter Stroh, (Systems Thinking for Social Change), and Peter Senge (The Fifth Discipline).

 There are both structural elements and attributes to a designed leadership system.
-When combined, an organization can exponentially compound the organization’s individual talent to create real sustainable elite-level performance.
+When combined, an organization can exponentially leverage the talent of the individual leader to create a sustainable elite-level performance for the long-term.

 1) Key organizational resources.

 2) The interaction or interconnections of these resources, and

 High-Impact Organizations Begin with the Most Critical Part of the System – Its Purpose or Outcome

 This definition of a leadership system recognizes that every system, including the leadership system, delivers a purpose or outcome.
 It might be intended or unintended, but there is always an outcome.
 Every human body has eleven systems.
 Each system has a purpose that maintains the whole system, which itself has a purpose called life.